isomerpages/mlaw-me/_about-us/About us.md

 the information gathered to the court which will enable the court to make more targeted and effective enforcement orders.&nbsp;&nbsp;&nbsp;</p>
 <p></p>
-<p>During the initial phase of implementation, the Family Justice Courts
-will refer repeat maintenance enforcement applications to the MEOs so that those who have had to apply repeatedly to enforce maintenance orders can benefit from the new MEP first.
-All maintenance enforcement applications will be referred to MEOs in the next phase of implementation.&nbsp;&nbsp;&nbsp;</p>
 <p>&nbsp;</p>